Programming-from-A-to-Z/A2Z-F23/04-word-counting/README.md

 - What happens if you compare different texts according to word frequency?
 - Can you look at frequency of how words appear next to each other?

-Reflect on your process of word counting and consider the following questions in a blog post:
+Reflect on your process of word counting and consider the following questions:

 - Did you discover anything new about the text by counting words?
 - What is lost from word counting?